FrazShabbir/FrazShabbir/README.md

 Recent Projects:
 - Ezifolio Where you can create your portfolio website in just 5 minutes upload your career and education  details https://ezifolio.com/
+- I am going to launch A healthportal for Pakistan Hospitals Currently working on this project in my free time.
 - 🔭 I’m currently working in Laravel, Python Django.
 - 🌱 I’m currently learning New Sklls and Practicing Cloud
 - 🤔 I’m looking for help with What I dont Know